 Welcome to the page for the “Newman Lab,” whose research investigates various intersections between narrative, narrative theory, writing studies and scientific texts, models and diagrams.
 Our aim is to use our combined knowledge, methods and perspectives from various fields toward new and original insights into the nature, uses and limits of narrative.

-Ellen Forget (PhD student, Faculty of Information Studies, University of Toronto)
+Ellen Forget (PhD candidate, Faculty of Information Studies, University of Toronto)